I Swapped My Car for an Electric Bike for One Week—Here’s What Happened

 E-biking also saves money on gas and mileage on your car—it’s a more ec0-friendly solution for commuting.
 And while pedal assistance is less strenuous than powering a traditional bike, using an e-bike still provides the opportunity for exercise and fresh air.

 It’s no surprise that electric bikes are surging in popularity.
-They were an incredibly popular holiday gift in 2021, and some models sold out completely.
+They were an incredibly popular holiday gift this past year, and some models sold out completely.
 The latest figures were compiled by NPD and indicate a growth rate of 240 percent in the 12 months leading up to July 2021.
 In those same months, mountain bike sales only went up 70 percent.
 Electric bikes are taking over.

 Assembling the Charge City electric bike